Start9Labs/documentation/site/source/user-manual/initial-setup.rst

 Initial Setup
 =============

 #.
+If using Firefox (*highly recommended*) to connect to your server, you must complete the "Local" portion for your OS.
+For iOS, use Safari:

+    - :ref:`Linux <ff-linux>`
+    - :ref:`Mac <ff-mac>`
+    - :ref:`Windows <ff-windows>`
+    - :ref:`Android <ff-android>`

+#.
 Connect your server to power and Ethernet

 #.
-From a client device (desktop/laptop/phone), open a browser and visit ``http://start.local``.
-Your client must be connected to the same Local Area Network (LAN) as your server.
+From a client device (desktop/laptop/phone), open a browser (Firefox recommended) and visit ``http://start.local``.
+Your client device must be connected to the same Local Area Network (LAN) as your server.
 This usually means they are using the same router, either by ethernet or WiFi

 	.. note:: If you are `not` using a Raspberry Pi, you can also plug a monitor and keyboard into the server.
 This is known as "Kiosk mode".